-Prince of wales pier
+Prince of Wales Pier

-Welcome to Prince of Wales Pier
+Welcome To Prince of Wales Pier

 The Prince of Wales Pier is a pier situated within Falmouth Inner Harbour with its own local legislation.
 It is used by ferries, trip boats, small fishing vessels and local leisure craft.
 It is approximately 150 metres in length with a solid and suspended section incorporating six sets of landing steps with a further set in the small dock.